MackenzieClarkson/Open-Skills/README.md

 ## Extra Notes
 Open Skills API is often down.
 Please check with http://api.dataatwork.org/v1/spec/#/ to verify.
-A screenshot folder is included in public/screenshots in case APIs are down, views can be seen there
+A screenshot folder is included in public/screenshots in case APIs are down, views can be seen there.
+So far ~8-10 hours have been put into this project.

 ## Deployment
 See CRA.md